Joeeazy/snack-shop/README.md

 ## Known Issues

-- **UI Not Updating**: The add, edit, and delete product functionality works in the backend (Firestore) but does not reflect changes on the UI without a manual refresh.
+- **UI Not Updating**: The add, edit, and delete product functionality works in the backend (Firestore) but does not reflect changes on the UI.
-- **Quantity Selection**: Products can be added multiple times, but there's no manual quantity selector when adding an item from the product grid.
+- **Quantity Selection**: Products can be added multiple times, but there's no manual quantity selector when adding an item from the product details.
 Instead, the quantity can only be adjusted from the cart.

 ---